• About Me

 Nov 20, 2023

-I wrote a blog post about the O Antiphons in 2019, and I loved picking out the image to illustrate each one.
+Last updated: December 26, 2025 I wrote a blog post about the O Antiphons in 2019, and I loved picking out the image to illustrate each one.
 So I have decided to post on the O Antiphons again, in order to highlight additional images and to explore the scriptural roots of the meaningful word images.
 If you aren’t familiar with the O Antiphons or need a refresher, please check out my 2019 blog post here.
 So yesterday was the end of the traditional seven days for praying the O Antiphons.
-And yet, here is the bonus eighth O Antiphon that we can approach to complete...
+And yet, here is the bonus eighth O Antiphon that...

 Resurrection Art Iconography